rizdaprasetya/mt-alt-doc/en/technical-reference/ip-address.md

 ## Notification IP Address

-Midtrans sends (outgoing) payment notifications from various IP addresses to your notification url (backend).
+Midtrans sends (outgoing) [HTTP notifications / webhook](/en/after-payment/http-notification) status update from various IP addresses to your notification url (as backend to backend request).
 In case your system needs to whitelist IP addresses, please add Midtrans CIDR given below to your whitelist.
 ```
 Production Environment:
 103.208.23.0/24